ankitshubham97/face_recognition/README.md

 I pasted my unorganized photos into the `unknown` folder as shown in the above GIF.

-### Running piksep
+### Running Piksep

 Open a terminal in the root directory.
-Run piksep using the command
+Run Piksep using the command
 ```bash
 python run.py
 ```